Moritz Kaposi

-Moritz Kaposi (Kaposi Mór, /hu/; 23 October 1837 – 6 March 1902) was a physician and dermatologist from the Austro-Hungarian Empire who discovered the skin tumor that received his name (Kaposi's sarcoma).
+Moritz Kaposi (/kəˈpoʊsi/; Kaposi Mór /hu/; 23 October 1837 – 6 March 1902) was a physician and dermatologist from the Austro-Hungarian Empire who discovered the skin tumor that received his name (Kaposi's sarcoma).

 Biography

 Early life and name

 Born in Kaposvár, Hungary, Austrian Empire, to a Jewish family, originally his surname was Kohn; but, with his conversion to the Catholic faith, he changed it to Kaposi in 1871, in reference to his town of birth.
 One purported reason behind this is that he wanted to marry a daughter of then-dermatology chair, Ferdinand Ritter von Hebra, and advance in society, which he could not have done being of Jewish faith.
 This motivation seems unlikely, however, because he married Martha Hebra and converted to Catholicism several years prior to changing his name, by which time he was already well established in the Vienna University faculty and a close associate of her father, Ferdinand.
 A more plausible explanation is based on his own comments to colleagues that he changed his name to avoid confusion with five other similarly named physicians on the Vienna faculty.
 Rumors about the sincerity of both his marriage and his concerns about his Jewish ancestry may have arisen through professional jealousy; William Dubreuilh (1857–1935), first professor and chairman of dermatology in Bordeaux, noted, "On disait de Kaposi qu'il avait pris la fille de Hebra, sa maison, sa chaire et sa clientèle, laissant le reste à son beau-frère Hans Hebra." ("It was said of Kaposi that he had taken Hebra's daughter, his home, his chair and his clientele, leaving the rest to his brother-in-law, Hans Hebra.")